canonical/launchpad-manual/docs/developer/explanation/database/index.rst

 Database
 =========

-Launchpad uses a PostgreSQL database, making use of stored procedures, triggers, functional indexes, and other PostgreSQL-specific features.
+Launchpad uses PostgreSQL, making use of stored procedures, triggers, functional indexes, and other PostgreSQL-specific features.
 It uses `Storm <https://storm-orm.readthedocs.io/en/latest/>`_ as its object-relational mapper (ORM).